 Successful implementations of reclaimed water programmes depend heavily on public involvement and attitudes, as public opposition may hinder the advancement of reclaimed water projects (Hartley 2006; Hurlimann & Dolnicar 2010).
 For example, to alleviate shortages in the fresh water supply, Toowoomba City Council in Queensland, Australia proposed a ‘Water Futures Initiative’ in July 2005, which included the construction of an advanced water treatment plant to provide potable-quality reclaimed water that would meet much of the region's demand.
 However, because of increasing public opposition in Toowoomba, a referendum was announced to ask the residents whether they were supportive of the water futures project in March 2006.
 Despite the efforts of the Toowoomba City Council to rescue the initiative from March 2006 onwards, the majority (62%) of Toowoomba's residents voted against the proposed project in July 2006, with the result that the scheme was finally abandoned.
 Many reclaimed water projects have failed in various countries because of a lack of community support (Hurlimann & McKay 2004; Hartley 2006).
 Therefore, it is very important to understand the public perception of, and attitudes towards, reclaimed water to ensure the success of reclaimed water programs.

-Public perceptions and attitudes toward the use of reclaimed water have been investigated in the US (Sims & Baumann 1974; Ormerod & Scott 2013), Australia (Fielding & Roiko 2014; Fielding et al. 2015), UK (Jeffrey & Jefferson 2003; Aitken et al. 2014), Middle East (Carr et al. 2011), and Africa (Adewumi et al. 2010).
+Public perceptions and attitudes toward the use of reclaimed water have been investigated in the USA (Sims & Baumann 1974; Ormerod & Scott 2013), Australia (Fielding & Roiko 2014; Fielding et al. 2015), UK (Jeffrey & Jefferson 2003; Aitken et al. 2014), Middle East (Carr et al. 2011), and Africa (Adewumi et al. 2010).
 Some results indicate that the public prefers to use reclaimed water in low- and intermediate-body-contact applications, such as garden irrigation, landscape irrigation, and firefighting, and public support for using reclaimed water and the degree of body contact of reclaimed water are negatively correlated (McKay & Hurlimann 2003; Fielding et al. 2015; Hurlimann & Dolnicar 2016).
 From a survey of five US and Australian cities, Marks (2006) reported that, while the public were generally highly receptive towards the use of reclaimed water in industrial cooling processes and irrigation of golf grounds, public acceptance of using reclaimed water in vegetable crops and household garden irrigation was variable (Marks 2006).
 The distribution of positive information and specific education activities may help to increase public acceptance of reclaimed water use (Alhumoud et al. 2003; Tsagarakis & Georgantzis 2003).
 Moreover, some studies have explored how socio-demographic attributes influenced public acceptance of reclaimed water.
 Friedler et al. (2007) carried out a survey in Israel and showed that the gender, age, marital status, educational level, and income of those surveyed was not related to their support for reclaimed water reuse with medium-body-contact.
-In the US, Cuervaa et al. (2016) reported that ethnicity, education, metro/non-metro status, and income of survey respondents influenced their degree of acceptance of reclaimed water reuse, but that gender had no significant effect on the survey responses.
+In the USA, Cuervaa et al. (2016) reported that ethnicity, education, metro/non-metro status, and income of survey respondents influenced their degree of acceptance of reclaimed water reuse, but that gender had no significant effect on the survey responses.
 Some studies also found that, of all respondents, those more than 50 years old were the most unwilling to accept water reuse schemes, and highly educated people were more likely to use reclaimed water (McKay & Hurlimann 2003; Tsagarakis & Georgantzis 2003).

 As a developing country with a unique culture and tradition, people's perceptions and attitudes toward reclaimed water in China are still not well developed.
 In recent decades, the Chinese Government has considered the technology, costs, and benefits of reclaimed water projects, and the environmental or health risks, but has tended to ignore the public perception and acceptance of reclaimed water.
 With rapid developments in economic growth and public media (such as television and the internet), the Chinese public has become more knowledgeable about reclaimed water, and has expressed concern about the environmental aspects of reclaimed water projects (Chen et al. 2015).
 Therefore, so that reclaimed water schemes can be successfully implemented, there is an urgent need for policy-makers in China to understand public perception of, and the degree of openness towards, reclaimed water.